Updated: Jan 9

 Many think of Service Bar, a popular U Street bar, as a hotspot for seasonal cocktails and brunch.
 However, they also serve fried chicken that deserves recognition here.
 I once went to a Black bloggers meetup at Service Bar where the group ordered fried chicken to share.
 Upon trying it someone exclaimed, "is there somebody Black in the kitchen?
 Is this place Black-owned?
 Cause DANG."

 The menu at Service Bar contains a variety of fried chicken sandwiches, including a rotating option created by local chefs.
 I'm a fan of the Original Chicken Sandwich, a crispy chicken thigh with special sauce and pickles on a sesame seed bun.
 The chicken is perfectly crispy and juicy and the pickle adds a nice balance to the sandwich.
 You can't go wrong with a well-executed classic.
+Order online or find them on various delivery apps.
+Service Bar also has an outdoor patio or "streatery" for dining.

 Work in Progress: Black-Owned Fried Chicken Sandwiches in MD and VA